utshomax/postman-docs/src/pages/docs/administration/sso/admin-sso.md

 * The team has available seats and the [**Automatically add new users**](#automatically-adding-new-users) checkbox was selected during [SSO configuration](#configuring-the-identity-provider-details).
 * A Team Admin has [invited the user](/docs/administration/managing-your-team/managing-your-team/#inviting-users) to join the team.

+The user will be automatically associated to the team with a [Developer role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) and have access to team resources.

 > If the required conditions aren't met to automatically join the team, all Team Admins will receive your request to join the team.

 ### Automatically adding new users

 The **Automatically add new users** checkbox in your [SSO configuration](#configuring-the-identity-provider-details) determines whether users with accounts in your IdP are allowed to join your team automatically by [logging in to Postman through the IdP](/docs/administration/sso/user-sso/).
 If this is selected, users with or without existing Postman accounts can join your team by going to the [Enterprise sign in page](https://identity.getpostman.com/enterprise/login) and logging in with SSO.

 > **Automatically add new users** will only work if your team has user seats available.
-Your team size won't be automatically increased if more users sign in with SSO.
+Your team size won't automatically increase if more users sign in with SSO.

 ### Managing team logins